Emagister/git-training/UPGRADE-2.2.md

    ``$client->enableProfiler()`` when you need the profiler in a test (that speeds up functional tests quite a bit).

-ESTO ES UNA BUSQUEDA FUNCIONAL!!!
+ESTO ES UNA BUSQUEDA FUNCIONAL CORREGIDAAAAA!!!